Dog Owner, Cat Owner vs. Dog Parent, Cat Parent. What’s The Difference?

 The Case to Move Beyond Dog & Cat Ownership

-It is time to evolve and move beyond ownership and live in the 21st century with dignity, respect, tact and grace for ourselves and all animals in our care.
-It is high time society address careless, crass, inaccurate vernacular such as dog, cat and pet ownership.
+It is time to evolve and move beyond ownership and live in the 21st century with dignity, respect, tact, and grace for ourselves and all animals in our care.
+It is high time we address careless crass, inaccurate vernacular such as dog, cat and pet ownership.
 Dog ownership is verbigeration.
 But first, before we move on, let’s define owner.
 What does owning something mean?
 Notice the subtle, yet distinct and important difference between owning something vs. owning someone.
 Owning anything conveys inanimateness, lacking perception, bodily integrity, self-determination, personal autonomy and volition.
 Most important, is the fact that things don’t possess sentience and beings do.

 As Socrates stated, “The beginning of wisdom is the definition of terms.”

 As the American Heritage Dictionary describes the following:

 - The state or quality of having existence…

 - The totality of all things that exist…